tfennelly/jenkins-js-samples/step-04-externalize-libs/HOW-IT-WORKS.md

 ## Test run
 Now take `step-04-externalize-libs` for a test run and see the effect of these changes.
-What you'll see is that nothing has changed visually i.e. still works the same time a user perspective.
+What you'll see is that nothing has changed visually i.e. still works the same from a user perspective.
 The difference is in HOW it works.

 The `jslib-samples.js` [bundle] no longer contains [bootstrap](https://github.com/jenkinsci/js-libs/tree/master/bootstrap), [momentjs](https://github.com/jenkinsci/js-libs/tree/master/momentjs) and